oplS17projects/2048-Game/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Sun Apr 9)
-Which portion of the work will be completed (and committed to Github) by this day?
+Be able to place block on each of the tiles of the game

 ### Second Milestone (Sun Apr 16)
-Which portion of the work will be completed (and committed to Github) by this day?
+Be able to combine the blocks and recognize when matching blocks are next to eachother

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 What additionally will be completed before the public presentation?